 In compliance with FERPA, Pomona College has designated the following items of information as directory information: name and student user name; local and permanent address; local, cellular, and permanent phone number; e-mail address; date and place of birth; major field of study; dates of attendance; enrollment status; degrees and awards received; most recent previous institution attended; photographs; participation in officially recognized activities and sports; and the height and weight of members of athletic teams.
 Directory information is defined as information that would not generally be considered harmful or an invasion of privacy if released.
 Unless restricted by the written request of a student, the College may release directory information without the prior consent of a student.
 Directory information required for course or classroom participation in courses may not be withheld from faculty and students connected with the particular course.
 Information that is not directory information is non-directory information and, unless excepted by FERPA, requires the prior written consent of the student for release.

 As permitted by FERPA, Pomona College allows access to student directory and non-directory information by education officials when a legitimate educational interest exists for specific education records.
 A legitimate educational interest exists when an education official demonstrates a need to know specific information to accomplish instructional, advisory, administrative, research, supervisorial, or other administrative responsibilities assigned by the College.
-Education officials may include employees, faculty, staff, designated representatives of the College, and contracted agents and agencies of the College.
+Education officials may include employees, faculty, staff, designated representatives of the College or of The Claremont Colleges or Claremont University Consortium, and contracted agents and agencies of the College.
 Pomona College may outsource some operations requiring the disclosure of information from education records.
 Providers of such services include the National Student Clearinghouse.
 Education officials, including contracted providers, who receive education records must comply with all FERPA regulations regarding redisclosure and the privacy of such education records.

 Under FERPA, and in compliance with other federal and local regulations, privacy rights in the postsecondary environment are reassigned from parents to students.
 Nevertheless, FERPA permits institutions to disclose information from education records to parents and to other third party entities in specific situations and under certain conditions.
 Among these situations are the following: